awsdocs/amazon-rds-user-guide/doc_source/custom-managing-sqlserver.md

 ### AWS CLI<a name="custom-managing-sqs.deleting.CLI"></a>

-You delete an RDS Custom DB instance by using the [delete\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/delete-db-instance.html) AWS CLI command\.
+You delete an RDS Custom for SQL Server DB instance by using the [delete\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/delete-db-instance.html) AWS CLI command\.
 Identify the DB instance using the required parameter `--db-instance-identifier`\.
-The remaining parameters are the same as for an Amazon RDS DB instance, with the following exceptions:
+The remaining parameters are the same as for an Amazon RDS DB instance\.
-+ `--skip-final-snapshot` is required\.
-+ `--no-skip-final-snapshot` isn't supported\.
-+ `--final-db-snapshot-identifier` isn't supported\.

-The following example deletes the RDS Custom DB instance named `my-custom-instance`, and retains automated backups\.
+The following example deletes the RDS Custom for SQL Server DB instance named `my-custom-instance`, takes a final snapshot, and retains automated backups\.

 **Example**
 For Linux, macOS, or Unix: